 Overview of The Typical VA Disability Claim Process

-- Compensation & Pension (C&P) Exam (at the option of the VA).
-After filing the paperwork for disability benefits, the VA may ask you to undergo a C&P exam (also known as a Compensation and Pension exam).
-A medical professional designated by the VA will review your medical records and then conduct an exam to verify things, fill in blanks of information, and generally provide additional information to help the VA claims decision makers.
-A report will be written after the C&P exam which will be submitted to the VA and made part of your disability claim file.
+- Compensation & Pension (C&P) Exam (at the option of the VA) – After filing the paperwork for disability benefits, the VA may ask you to undergo a Compensation & Pension (C&P) exam.
+A medical professional designated by the VA will review your medical records and then conduct an exam to verify details, fill in blanks of information, and generally provide additional information to help the VA claims decision-makers.
+A report will be written after the C&P exam.
+This will then be submitted to the VA and made part of your disability claim file.